Doctor Strange's Book of Names

 Mindless Ones

-Nonintelligent one-eyed creatures of great strength and eye blasts who cause mayhem and destruction in the Dark Dimension when not properly corraled.
+Nonintelligent one-eyed creatures of great strength and eye blasts who cause mayhem and destruction when not properly corralled in the Dark Dimension.

 Mordo, Astrid